turingschool/career-development-curriculum-site/resources/finding_opportunities.md

 * [Black Career Network](https://www.blackcareernetwork.com/) connects Black professionals with job opportunities.
 * [Chezie](https://www.chezie.co/) is a diversity career platform that allows you to search by both companies that value DEI and view job postings.
 * [Elpha](https://elpha.com/talent-pool) is a community for women to discover career opportunities in tech and network with other women in the field.
+* [Software Engineering Newsletter](https://swejobs.substack.com/) lists jobs, events, and more ways to build your professional network.

 ### Search by...job listings
 * Turing's Terminal Job Board postings in #job-hunt on Slack
 * [BuiltIn](http://builtin.com/) is located in Austin, Boston, Chicago, Colorado, LA, New York, and Seattle
+* [Juione Engineering Job List](https://junior.engineer/) is built and maintained by a Turing alum to bring a one-stop shop approach to finding junior job listings.
 * [Link Up](https://www.linkup.com/job-seekers/) - an index of employer websites with job listings in order to avoid duplicates.
 * [GitHub’s Job Board](https://jobs.github.com/)
 * [Glassdoor](https://www.glassdoor.com/index.htm)